flintlib/flint/doc/source/ulong_extras.rst

     Returns the greatest common divisor `g` of `x` and `y`.
 No assumptions are made about the values `x` and `y`.

-    The algorithm is a slight embelishment of the Euclidean algorithm which uses some branches to avoid most divisions.
+    The algorithm is a slight embellishment of the Euclidean algorithm which uses some branches to avoid most divisions.

     One wishes to compute the quotient and remainder of `u_3 / v_3` without